Alcohol misuse means drinking excessively – more than the lower-risk limits of alcohol consumption.

 - Alcohol Use Disorders Identification Test (PDF, 224kb) ↗ – a widely used screening test that can help determine whether you need to change your drinking habits

-- Fast Alcohol Screening Test ↗ – a simpler test to check whether your drinking has reached dangerous levels
+- Fast Alcohol Screening Test (PDF, 388kb) ↗ – a simpler test to check whether your drinking has reached dangerous levels

 As well as the NHS, there are a number of charities and support groups across the UK that provide support and advice for people with an alcohol misuse problem.